Gonzalez leads Mets' hit parade in 14-2 drubbing of Padres

 UP NEXT

-Mets: LHP Steven Matz (1-2, 4.98) is scheduled to start Tuesday night's opener of a home series against Atlanta.
+Mets: LHP Steven Matz (1-2, 4.98) had been scheduled to start Tuesday night's opener of a home series against Atlanta, but will be skipped because of back stiffness.
+Noah Syndergaard (2-0, 2.86) will start in his place vs. the Braves, and Matz will pitch Saturday against Colorado.

 Padres: Rookie LHP Eric Lauer (0-1, 18.00) is scheduled to make his second start Monday night in the opener of a three-game series at San Francisco.
-He lasted only three innings in his MLB debut at Colorado on Tuesday.
+He lasted only three innings in his major league debut at Colorado on Tuesday.

 More AP baseball: https://apnews.com/tag/MLBbaseball